surahit/undruggable_MoKiTo/README.md

 2. Use `generate_short_trajectories.ipynb` to sample the system's dynamics.
 4. Run `calculate_PWDs.ipynb` to convert the MD trajectories saved as `.dcd` files into `.pt` arrays that contain the pairwise distance matrices.
 5. Use `isokann.ipynb` to learn the $\chi$-function.
-6. Use `mokito.ipynb` to load the pairwise distance matrices and the $\chi$-function to generate the graph and the energy landscape.
+6. Use `mokito.ipynb` to load the pairwise distance matrices and the $\chi$-function to generate the MKM and the energy landscape.